MrSharpp/TCP-File-Transfer-Program-C-sharp/README.md

 # Note
-You can access the tcpServer in you LAN too.
+You can access the tcpServer in your LAN too.
 Just using any tcpClient for any OS, and connectes to your Host's IP and port 13000.